Genesis-Embodied-AI/RoboGen/readme.md

 ```
 remember to change the path to be your ompl installed path and conda environment path.

+Note: if you are having trouble building OMPL from source, the maintainer of OMPL has suggested to use the prebuilt python wheels at here: https://github.com/ompl/ompl/releases/tag/prerelease.
+They also plan to release on PyPI soon, so stay tuned.
+For more info, check [this issue](https://github.com/Genesis-Embodied-AI/RoboGen/issues/8#issuecomment-1918092507).

 ### Dataset
 RoboGen uses [PartNet-Mobility](https://sapien.ucsd.edu/browse) for task generation and scene population.
 We provide a parsed version [here](https://drive.google.com/file/d/1d-1txzcg_ke17NkHKAolXlfDnmPePFc6/view?usp=sharing) (which parses the urdf to extract the articulation tree as a shortened input to GPT-4).
 After downloading, please unzip it and put it in the `data` folder, so it looks like `data/dataset`.